fichince/alchoi.com-astro/src/content/hkjapan/01-intro.md

 ---
-title: Hong Kong and Japan 2023
+title: A Tour of Hong Kong and Japan
 component: 01Intro
 map:
   lat: 31.524967504769826